Sterley Stanley: District 18

+New Jersey's 18th Legislative District represents the Middlesex County municipalities of East Brunswick, Edison, Highland Park, Metuchen, Milltown, South Plainfield and South River.
 Each of the 40 districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The representatives from the 18th District for the 2022—23 Legislative Session are:
+The representatives from the 18th District for the 2024—2025 Legislative Session are: